Kia EV6, Lexus LF-Z Electrified, Rivian warranty, Voltswagen for VW: Today’s Car News

 The Lexus LF-Z Electrified concept hints at an electric future for the Toyota luxury brand.
 Lexus says that it will offer an “electrified” variant of every model by 2025, but not all of those models will be fully electric or battery electric.
 The Japanese automaker says the concept was built on a dedicated EV platform, although a hybrid version is also in development.

 Would you rather have an electric VW with the “Voltswagen” badge than the German automaker’s ambiguous ID badge and sub-brand?
-What sounded like an early April Fools’ Day prank at first appears to be becoming a reality with a press release announcing a rebranding going so far as an official name change in America.
+What sounded like an early April Fools’ Day prank at first appears to be becoming a reality with a press release announcing a rebranding going so far as an official name change in America—unless it's still an April Fools' prank, that is.

 Rivian has published more information about the warranty behind its electric trucks, which are due to be delivered to customers starting this summer.
 While it takes a brief look at the current state of EV warranties, Rivian appears to outdo them all on battery and powertrain coverage.